muppet9010/Factorio-Railway-Tunnel/README.md

 ============

 - blahfasel2000 - code contributions to V1 of the mod.
-- justarandomgeek - creator of Factorio Mod Debug VSCode plugin.
+- justarandomgeek - creator of Factorio Mod Debug plugin for VSCode.
+Without which this mod would not be possible.